 The health, wellbeing and safety of our community is our primary concern during the ongoing COVID-19 pandemic.
 We would like to express our heartfelt gratitude and thanks to the healthcare professionals at the frontline of combatting this pandemic, as well as the other key workers who are ensuring the continued wellbeing of all of us.

 We have worked with UK and Cypriot Government to compile the key information for our UK Cypriot community (both UK and Cypriot nationals).
 Please visit the links and websites throughout this email for the most recent and accurate information.

-- Information for UK nationals (UK Government advice on staying safe and travel advice)
+- Information for UK nationals (UK Government advice and travel advice)

 - Information for Cypriot nationals (consular services, travel to Cyprus)

 - Local information, initiatives and support

 Information for UK nationals

 There are three simple actions we must all do to keep on protecting each other:

 - Wash hands – keep washing your hands regularly